 In April 2017, around 220,000 dwellings were under construction in Australia, according to ABS data.
 These figures will fall to 160,200 by 2019 based on forecasts by economists.

 With investors fuelling the current apartment boom, changes in the level of construction may be even higher.
 Why?
 Well firstly, lenders divided investment and owner-occupier loans charging a higher interest for investment loans.
 Secondly, they increased interest-only loan interest as well.
 Thirdly, overseas investors are now paying higher taxes and interest rates.
 These factors, along with the news that the Reserve will look to increase the official cash rate, will reduce further investor spending.

-With major city home prices declining there is talk of a housing market crash, where the bottom falls out of the market and the equity that many Australians rely on subsides.
+With major city home prices declining there is talk of a housing market crash, where the bottom falls out of the market and the equity that many Australians rely on subsidies.
 Now if you look at CoreLogic data, the fall in Sydney housing values could fool you into believing that the market is crashing.

 However, to put this into context, we need to look back.
 Over the last five years, Sydney property values rose by an estimated 75% in value.
 This figure equates to a growth of $521,000.
 Also, over the last 12-months Sydney prices increased by 13%.
 This price increase took this city’s median value to $909,914.

 In comparison to Sydney, Melbourne’s annual median is around $695,500 according to CoreLogic.
 Prices in this city are also taking longer to ease.
 Although, rental yields are at 2.9%, the lowest in three months to August.

 Considered as Australia’s two largest housing markets, Sydney and Melbourne are moving through cycle peaks.
 A peak typically marks the top of the cycle, then the market will enter a correction phase.
 Often people confuse this stage of the cycle with a crash.
 But, it is just an extended slow period where prices drop and stagnate.